Apatin: History

-The favourable geographic position, proximity to the Danube, and natural wealth of this area (fruitful ground, woods next to the river, abundance of fish in swampy regions and backwaters, and game in woods) attracted people through all ages and made them settle here.
+The favourable geographic position, proximity to the Danube, and natural wealth of this area (fruitful ground, woods next to the river, abundance of fish in swampy regions and backwaters, and game in woods) attracted people through all ages and inspired them to settle here.
 Because of these reasons, even in pre-historic times, cultures such as the Sarmatians, the Celts, the Goths and many others were replacing each other within this region, one by one.

 In the first century, during the Roman conquest, the settlement was turned into a military trench with fortifications, and played an important role in the defense of the Pannonia province.
 Subsequently, the area came under control of the Huns, Gepids and Avars.
 In the sixth century the Slavs settled, and in the ninth century, the area was included into the Bulgarian Empire.
 Bulgarian duke Salan who had residence in Titel ruled over region of Bačka.
 In the tenth century the Hungarians came to Central Europe, thereby establishing a state, which was populated by both, Hungarians and Slavs.

 The first mentioning of Apatin in any written script was in the year 1011, by the Abbey of Kalocsa Bishopric.
 According to other source, Apatin was firstly mentioned in 1407.
 During this time, settlement was part of the Bodrogiensis County within the medieval Kingdom of Hungary.

 During the 14th and 15th centuries, the area became feudalistic, and in exchange for lands, the vassals would need to complete military service to the lord of the property.
 Many fishermen, hunters, and millers then began to settle down in this area.

 In 1417, Apatin is mentioned as a property of Stefan Lazarević, who was crowned as the Despot of Serbia in 1402.
 In 1526-1527 it belonged to the short-lived Serb state of Emperor Jovan Nenad, and soon after (in 1541) this area became part of the Ottoman Empire.
 During the Ottoman administration Apatin was part of the Sanjak of Segedin and was mainly populated by ethnic Serbs.

 In the end of the 17th century it became part of the Habsburg monarchy.
 Many of the refugees during the massive migration of Serbs led by Arsenije Čarnojević in 1690, came to Apatin, Sombor and Prigrevica, thus the Serb population in this area increased.
 A new wave of colonisation occurred in 1748 when many German colonists settled in Apatin, pushing out the Serbs mostly by force, who then evacuated towards Stapar.